 - Drain the pitted dates and add them to a food processor.
 Pulse to obtain a smooth date paste.

 - Add the chickpeas, soy milk, coconut milk, cocoa powder, cinnamon, maple syrup, vanilla and half of the peanut butter, then process again until smooth.

 - Transfer the chickpea mixture into a freezer-friendly pan and drizzle the remaining peanut butter on top, then make little swirls using a fork.

 - Freeze overnight and allow for 15 minutes of defrosting before scooping.

 - Serve cold and topped with salt flakes for an enhanced taste or add your favorite dark chocolate for some extra texture.

 - *for the best texture, try to soak your pitted dates for at least 30 minutes

-- The chocolate peanut butter ice cream offers the best texture around 12-15 hours of freezing when it’s easily scoopable and creamy — freezing it longer than that means it’s getting a little harder and you need to let it defrost at room temperature for a few more minutes before eating it.
+- This chickpea ice cream offers the best texture around 12-15 hours of freezing when it’s easily scoopable and creamy — freezing it longer than that means it’s getting a little harder and you need to let it defrost at room temperature for a few more minutes before eating it.

 - Find many more tips & customization ideas in the article above.

 Amount Per Serving: Calories: 248Total Fat: 10gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 0mgSodium: 63mgCarbohydrates: 31gFiber: 6gSugar: 19gProtein: 9g